 Information is provided to care providers to ensure that adult and children's safeguarding matters are managed appropriately.
-Access to personal data and health information will be shared in some limited circumstances where it's legally required for the safety of the individuals concerned.
+Access to personal data and health information will be shared in some limited circumstances where it is legally required for the safety of the individuals concerned.
 For the purposes of safeguarding children and vulnerable adults, personal and healthcare data is disclosed under the provisions of the Children Acts 1989 and 2006 and Care Act 2014.

 Risk Stratification